manuelarte/gowasp/README.md

 GOwasp simulates a vulnerable web application built with Go.
 It showcases some of the most common security flaws found in modern web applications, based on the [OWASP Top 10](https://owasp.org/www-project-top-ten/) list.

-The project encourages hands-on learning: exploit each vulnerability, understand the risk, and apply the fix.
+The project encourages hands-on learning:

+1. Exploit each vulnerability
+2. Understand the risk
+3. Apply the fix.

 ## 🚀Getting Started